-If you plan on listing a USA house, there are costs to contend with before you list, during the listing process, once an offer has been made and when you find yourself at the closing table.
+If you plan on listing a Stockton house, there are costs to contend with before you list, during the listing process, once an offer has been made and when you find yourself at the closing table.
 In our latest post, we will take a look at some of these listing costs so you can determine if a direct sale of your property would be the better choice for your situation.

 Before you even talk to an agent or get started on a listing, you will need to take care of the following things.
 Some you can do yourself, while others you might have to pay for.
 You might need all of these things, but they are all important to consider.